Mangirish007/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- more number of people took loan amount of 10000, and very few people took more than 30000 loan amount.
+- More number of people took loan amount of 10000, and very few people took more than 30000 loan amount.
 - Funded amount and Funded amount investment data behaves similar to loan Amount, Which tells us that Lending club approved most of Applied loan amount.
 - Most of the interest rates lies between 9% to 14.5%.
 Some people took loan at higher rates of interest i.e., 22.5%
 - Around 90% borrower's are having no public derogatory records.